Genetic Counseling for Fragile X Syndrome

 A comprehensive understanding of the full set of symptoms an individual is presenting with.

-A genetic counselor will be able to coordinate the necessary medical care and support for managing these, and will also be able to help a family understand if these symptoms warrant further genetic testing to either confirm or rule out Fragile X as a cause of them.
+A genetic counselor will be able to coordinate the necessary medical care and support for managing these symptoms, and will also be able to help a family understand if these symptoms warrant further genetic testing to either confirm or rule out Fragile X as a cause of them.

 A genetic counselor will also prepare families for what a diagnosis of Fragile X might be, in terms of the long term care of their child or children.